14 min read

 Spark also has a local mode, where the driver and executors run as threads on your computer instead of a cluster, which is useful for developing your applications from a personal computer.

 Spark is capable of handling several petabytes of data at a time, distributed across a cluster of thousands of cooperating physical or virtual servers.
 It has an extensive set of developer libraries and APIs and supports languages such as Java, Python, R, and Scala; its flexibility makes it well-suited for a range of use cases.
-Spark is often used with distributed data stores such as MapR-XD, Hadoop’s HDFS, and Amazon’s S3, with popular NoSQL databases such as MapR-DB, Apache HBase, Apache Cassandra, and MongoDB, and with distributed messaging stores such as MapR-ES and Apache Kafka.
+Spark is often used with distributed data stores such as MapR XD, Hadoop’s HDFS, and Amazon’s S3, with popular NoSQL databases such as MapR Database, Apache HBase, Apache Cassandra, and MongoDB, and with distributed messaging stores such as MapR Event Store and Apache Kafka.

 Typical use cases include: